-In sum, the material deprivation approach paints a different picture of poverty across Member States than does use of the conventional relative poverty measure.
+In sum, the material deprivation approach paints a different picture of poverty across Member States than the headline, most commonly-used indicator, the AROP measure.
 (See also Fahey 2007 on this.)
 There are particular features of the material deprivation measure contributing to this.
-In particular the SMD measure is based on a common EU list of items which is applied to each Member State,
+In particular the SMD measure is based on a common EU list of items which is applied to each Member State, and over the period under consideration the list of items has not been updated-there are absolutist features built into the indicator.
+By contrast, the headline relative measure (AROP) is based on national medians and updated in line with the change in 'average' (median) national living standards.

 The apparently closer relationship between SMD rates and income poverty rates based on an EU-wide standard does not imply that one approach has greater validity than another.
 Assessments of validity are contingent on agreement about the fundamental concepts being measured.
-Experience suggests that it is hard to secure consensus about whether to prioritize relative or absolute income measures, and there is enduring debate about the roles of income and material deprivation in summarizing poverty.
+Experience suggests that it is hard to secure consensus about whether to prioritize relative or absolute income measures, and there are enduring debates about the roles of income and material deprivation in summarizing poverty.
 And there are of course many conceptual issues with the multiple deprivation approach that I have not considered.
 These include questions such as the choice of indicators and hence dimensions of deprivation, the use of binary versus categorical or continuous measures, the choice of deprivation cut-offs in each dimension, and how to count deprivations and whether and how to weight them.
 Many of these issues are considered in the recent literature on multidimensional poverty.
-For pioneering papers, see e.g. Atkinson (2003), Bourguignon and Chakravarty (2003), and Alkire and Foster (2011).
+For pioneering papers, see e.g. Atkinson (2003), Bourguignon and Chakravarty (2003) and Alkire and Foster (2011).
 Alkire et al. (2014) is one of the first papers to apply the Alkire-Foster approach to EU-SILC data.